 ● Rome Home EXPO Committee - Plans, organizes and presents the show each year to encourage sales at participating exhibitors, helping those businesses to successfully promote their products and services to thousands of potential customers during one spring weekend.

 ● Government Affairs Committee - Studies and speaks out on legislative issues /concerns, keeping in mind the interests of the employer community to remain competitive, maintain/increase employment, and make a profit; co-sponsors educational forums with the Professional & Business Women of Rome and holds periodic meetings with elected officials to provide members with the opportunity to meet and establish a dialogue with their elected representatives; chaired by Tom Rahn.

-● Griffiss/Rome Military Liaison Committee - Established to further advance the relationship between military personnel at Griffiss Park and the Rome business community.
+● Griffiss Military Affairs Committee - Established to further advance the relationship between military personnel at Griffiss Park and the Rome business community.
 Informational and social activities are planned; chaired by Mike Manuele, AmeriCU Credit Union.

 ● Membership/Ambassadors Committee - Recruits and retains members through networking events such as Business After Hours, and recognition programs including “Member of the Month” award, ribbon cuttings, grand openings, and First Dollar of Profit award presentations; chaired by Sue McLoughlin of Berkshire Bank.